hayes/pothos/docs/guide/deno.md

 across our dependencies.
 There isn't a perfect solution right now, but `import-maps` give us something that works.

-GiraphQL uses `https://cdn.skypack.dev/graphql?dts` to make it easy to replace with an import map.
+Pothos uses `https://cdn.skypack.dev/graphql?dts` to make it easy to replace with an import map.
 GraphQL Helix currently uses `https://cdn.skypack.dev/graphql@15.4.0-experimental-stream-defer.1?dts`